Espresso helps rollups:

 Participate as L2 Rollup

-Espresso sequencer for
+Espresso for

 App Developers